JarenGarman/hang-in-there/README.md

 ## Context

-[//]: <> (Give some context for the project here.
-How long did you have to work on it?
-How far into the Turing program are you?)
+This is the first project of Mod 2 of Turing, focusing on frontend web development.
+We have been given about 10 days to work on this project.

 ## Contributors